Transit map: Use by transit systems

 Many transit authorities publish multiple maps of their systems; this can be done by isolating one mode of transport, for instance only rapid transit or only bus, onto a single map, or instead the authorities publish maps covering only a limited area, but with greater detail.
 Another modification is to produce geographically accurate maps of the system, to allow users to better understand the routes.
-Even if official geographical accurate maps are not available, these can often be obtained from unofficial sources since the information is available from other sources.
+Even if official geographically accurate maps are not available, these can often be obtained from unofficial sources since the information is available from other sources.

 With the widespread use of zone pricing for fare calculation, systems that span more than one zone need a system to inform the use which zone a particular station is located in.
 Common ways include varying the tone of the background color, or by running a weak line along the zone boundaries.

-Iconic status
+Use outside of transit

 There are a growing number of books, websites and works of art on the subject of urban rail and metro map design and use.
 There are now hundreds of examples of diagrams in an urban rail or metro map style that are used to represent everything from other transit networks like buses and national rail services to sewerage systems and Derbyshire public houses.

 One of the most well-known adaptations of an urban rail map was The Great Bear, a lithograph by Simon Patterson.
 First shown in 1992 and nominated for the Turner Prize, The Great Bear replaces station names on the London Underground map with those of explorers, saints, film stars, philosophers and comedians.
 Other artists such as Scott Rosenbaum, and Ralph Gray have also taken the iconic style of the urban rail map and made new artistic creations ranging from the abstract to the Solar System.
 Following the success of these the idea of adapting other urban rail and metro maps has spread so that now almost every major subway or rapid transit system with a map has been doctored with different names, often anagrams of the original station name.

 Some maps including those for the rapid transit systems of New York City, Washington D.C., Boston, Montreal, Denver, London have been recreated to include the names of local pubs.